Table of Contents

 - The child is an emancipated minor.
 California can award emancipation to 14- to 17-year-olds.

 How do you know if you have a valid claim against the parents?
-You need to consult with lawyers specializing in car accident cases.
+A consultation with lawyers experienced in car accident cases may help you gain some clarity.
 They can help you better understand the laws and exceptions that might apply to your case.

 Determining Whether A Child Was Negligent In A Car Accident